piallai/glove/doc/readme/App/GlvApp.md

 An example detailing how to use all the features managed by a Glove application can be found [here](/doc/readme/App/GlvApp_full.md).

+## Json parametrization

+The parametrization can be defined at the project generation stage.
+It means that the coding of the parametrization does not have to be done in the sources.
+A json file is in charge of configuring the parametrization.

+An example can be found [here](/doc/readme/App/CLI/CLI_GUI_json.md).

 ## Base macros

 The <code>GLOVE_APP</code> macro transforms a program into a GUI application.
 To be used at the very beginning of the main.